What is FIND Function in Excel?

 Example #3

-The below guidelines will let you know how to find text, specific characters, numbers or dates in a range of cells, worksheet or the entire workbook.
+The below guidelines will let you know how to find text, specific characters, numbers, or dates in a range of cells, worksheets, or the entire workbook.

 - Open the Find and Replace dialog by pressing the shortcut key Ctrl + F. Alternatively, toggle to the Home tab > Editing group and click Find & Select > Find…

-In the Find what box under Find, enter the characters (number or text) you are looking for and click on either Find All or Find Next.
+In the Find What box under Find, enter the characters (number or text) you are looking for and click Find All or Find Next.

 FIND Function – additional options: